Why It's Important to Get Your Child Vaccinated During COVID-19

 Safety at Denver Health During COVID-19

-Denver Health has taken several strong, decisive steps to make all of our clinics safe for children and families to visit during COVID-19.
+Denver Health is safe for children and families to visit during COVID-19.
 All of the safety measures being taken at our hospital are also being implemented at all nine of our Family Health Centers and at our 18 School-based Health Centers.
-Those steps include screening patients ahead of time for symptoms of the virus, face covering/mask requirements, extra cleaning and social distancing.

 "The clinics are safe – don't wait until the last minute to get your children vaccinated," Dr. Gilman advised.